platzhaltr/NL-Date-Parser/README.md

 3. To generate the sources I use the command line `mvn sablecc:generate`
 4. Update the project configuration

-### Commandline ###
+### Command-line ###

 	mvn sablecc:generate package

 ### Known Problems ###

 #### parser.dat not found ####

-In case you get a "ParserException: parser.dat not found" during execution, please have a look at the source directory `target/generated-sources/sablecc`.
+In case you get a `ParserException: parser.dat not found` during execution, please have a look at the source directory `target/generated-sources/sablecc`.
 During the automatic build Eclipse actives an include-filter for the build path which includes all java-files only `**/*.java`.
-Please either remove the filter or add another filter which includes the parser.dat as well.
+Please either remove the filter or add another filter which includes the `parser.dat` as well.
+You can do so under `Build Path > Configure Build Path ... > Java Build Path > Source`.
+Under each source folder you can edit the appropriate inclusion (and exclusion filter).

 ## Theorie ##